axelnugroho/MPC-model-matlab/README.md

 # MPC-model-matlab
+by Benedictus Axel Nugroho

-# Create MPC model using matlab
+Create MPC model using matlab
-# Benedictus Axel Nugroho
+mpc_create.m is main script to create mpc model from transfer function equation of system mpc_model.m is function to create mpc model